Trump ties may come back to haunt in swing state Wisconsin

 “He can wear a blue shirt so that he can have a blue collar, but at the end of the day I’m not quite sure that someone of his status with houses all over the country can say ‘I’m just one of you,’” Evers said.

 Like Trump, Michels has cast himself as an outsider.
-Evers dismissed that too, citing Michels’ work serving on the boards of powerful lobbying groups, including the state chamber of commerce.
+Evers dismissed that too, calling it “one of the biggest jokes of this campaign.”
+He cited Michels’ work serving on the boards of powerful lobbying groups, including the state chamber of commerce.

-“If he portrays himself as an outsider, that’s one of the biggest jokes of this campaign,” Evers said.

 Trump narrowly won the state in 2016 and lost by a similar margin in 2020.
-The most recent Marquette University Law School poll released in May showed Trump’s favorability rating in the state at 35%, with 61% having an unfavorable opinion.
+A Marquette University Law School poll released in May showed Trump’s favorability rating in the state at 35%, with 61% having an unfavorable opinion.

 In addition to backing Michels, Trump is a strong supporter of Republican U.S. Sen. Ron Johnson, who faces Mandela Barnes, the current lieutenant governor.